-Hall Pass Policy
+Hall Pass/SmartPass

-Students are only allowed to leave the classroom during the last 10 minutes of class with permission.
-Each student must have a signed planner hall pass or gold pass when outside the classroom or study hall after the bell has rung.
-In case of sickness, passes should be issued to the front office.
-As part of time management, students have a limited number of planner passes.
-Gold passes are used in cases of emergency or by a requirement from the teacher.
-If a student needs to meet with a teacher at an appointed time or use the library during study hall, it is necessary to receive a gold pass from the academic teacher prior to the student's study hall.
-For safety and accountability, students are required to sign-out when they leave class with a pass and sign-in upon their return, recording their name along with the time of their departure and return.
+Students are not allowed to leave the classroom during the first 10 minutes of class.
+Each student must have a SmartPass when outside the classroom after the bell has rung.
+If the student needs to meet with a teacher or go to the library during study hall, it is necessary to receive a SmartPass from the academic teacher prior to the student's study hall.
+For safety and accountability, students are required to use the SmartPass system (or must have a teacher signed planner pass).